NawaMan/NullableJ/docs/NullableJ.md

 That exactly the point.
 `NullableJ` methods are designed to be used with Lombok's `@ExtensionMethod` to provide natural way to handle `null`.
 `NullableJ` has may often-used methods that are ready.
-If you need more, you can create yourown.
+If you need more, you can create yourown (in yourown class, of course).

 ## The methods

 Most of the methods in NullableJ is very straightforward.

 Methods that returns primitive data are the easiest to reason with.
-For example: `_equalsTo` returns `true` if the given object equals to another given object (it basically uses `Objects.equals(...)` method).
+For example: `_equals` returns `true` if the given object equals to another given object (it basically uses `Objects.equals(...)` method).
 Non-primitive type methods that will not returns null are `_orXXX()` method (unless you call `_or(null)` of course - but don't do it).

 The methods that return non-primitive might return `null`.
-This might be surprise to many as the library to help dealing with `null` should not be returning `null` for any reason.
+This might be surprise to many as the library to help dealing with `null` should not be returning `null` for any reason, right?
 But there is a reason and that is to allow you to chain the call.
-For example: `_toString` will returns a string representation of the given object or null.
+For example: `_toString` will returns a string representation of the given object or `null`.
 Then, the method like `_or()` can be used to further specify what to do next.
 Like, in case of array or collection, you may want to use empty square brackets.